shazow/everything/receivers-in-go.md

 ### Reshaping our code

-As we start refactoring our code, we take a chunk of code that is already functional and put it in another context where it allows for more flexibility towards a higher-level goal.
+Eventually we'll need to refactor some of our code: Take a chunk of code that is already functional and put it in another context where it allows for more flexibility towards a higher-level goal.

-The first step of taking flat code and embedding it into a struct method is usually fine regardless of what the receiver is named.
-At least in the beginning.

-Later, once we start moving pieces of code *between* levels abstractions or from higher levels of abstraction into a lower level, this is when consistently well-named receivers make a huge difference.
+For example, consider moving pieces of code *between* levels abstractions or from higher levels of abstraction into a lower level.
 Imagine taking this snippet from a higher-level container like `Room` which holds groups of users in a server, and moving it up or down one level:

 ```go
 func (this *Room) Announce() {